 2. Remove Inactive Subscribers to Keep Your List Fresh

-It’s important to email your subscribers on a consistent basis, so your list doesn’t go stale.
+It’s important to email your subscribers consistently, so your list doesn’t go stale.
 Even then, over time, email subscribers still go stale.
+Some people may have changed email accounts, or maybe they just aren’t interested in your brand anymore.

 So to keep your list fresh and filled with engaged subscribers, it’s a good idea to periodically remove inactive subscribers.
 An inactive subscriber could be anyone who has not engaged with any email in the past 6 months or more.

 But before you get rid of them, try sending one more email campaign to try to re-engage your inactive subscribers.
-For example, Carol Tice sends a last-ditch-effort email to her inactive subscribers that says, “Do I bore you?” and asks if they still want to stay subscribed.
+For example, Carol Tice sends a last-ditch effort email to her inactive subscribers that says, “Do I bore you?” and asks if they still want to stay subscribed.
 Some people respond, but all others get purged.

 Another way to keep your list fresh is by checking in with your subscribers every once in a while to ask if they would like to update their information and their preferences.
 This way, they are reminded that they can take control of how they want to engage with you.